awsdocs/aws-dms-user-guide/doc_source/CHAP_Tagging.md

   Values do not have to be unique in a tag set and can be null\.
 For example, you can have a key\-value pair in a tag set of project/Trinity and cost\-center/Trinity\.

 You can use the AWS CLI or the AWS DMS API to add, list, and delete tags on AWS DMS resources\.
 When using the AWS CLI or the AWS DMS API, you must provide the Amazon Resource Name \(ARN\) for the AWS DMS resource you want to work with\.
-For more information about constructing an ARN, see [Constructing an Amazon Resource Name \(ARN\) for Use with AWS Database Migration Service](CHAP_Introduction.ARN.md)\.
+For more information about constructing an ARN, see [Constructing an Amazon Resource Name \(ARN\) for AWS DMS](CHAP_Introduction.ARN.md)\.

 Note that tags are cached for authorization purposes\.
 Because of this, additions and updates to tags on AWS DMS resources might take several minutes before they are available\.